 My current freelance work schedule is full of win.
 At least I think so.

-One of the reasons I started this blog was to answer common questions that people ask me about my life as a freelancer.
-From how I manage my freelance clients to how I get work done with a family hanging about, many of the questions I’m asked are posed by multiple people.
+I started this blog to answer common questions that people ask me about my life as a freelancer.
+People ask how I manage my freelance clients.
+Or how I get work done with a family hanging about.
+Many of the questions I'm asked are posed by multiple people.

 Right now, I'm fairly satisfied with my freelance work schedule, and here's why:

 One of the things I started doing was creating time to work on things that might not be content creation, and to devote time to organizing what's next.
 I like to call these days reset days.
 These are days that I do what's absolutely necessary in terms of “real work” and then spend time taking care of other items.
 Some of the tasks I might accomplish on a reset day include:

 - Think of topics for future blog posts (and send them to clients if needed)

 - Spend extra time with my family

 These reset days give me a change to re-organize my life and my freelance work schedule.
 It clears everything up, gets me set, and the next day or two I can spend dedicated to content creation.

 I often try to make certain reset days during the beginning of the month or the week, putting in my HARO requests and scheduling out special projects or topics that need to be tackled outside the regular weekly content I provide.